MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

    MMM Overview

-MMM is based on of the following tools:
+MMM is based on the following tools:

 -  Apache Ivy (`<http://ant.apache.org/ivy>`_) for dependencies
    resolution and module publication;